Susan MacKenty Brady

 Prior to joining Linkage, Briana pursued a mission-driven career path in the world of Jewish non-profits.
 She led a team of warm-hearted development professionals as the Associate Director of Advancement at Brandeis Hillel Day School.
 In her role as a Leadership Development Associate at the Jewish Community Federation in San Francisco, she partnered with the board to support an organization restructure and evolve leadership development efforts.

 Briana has a master’s degree in Industrial/Organizational Psychology and Counseling from Golden Gate University, and a bachelor’s degree in Political Science from California State University, Chico.
-When you meet Briana, ask her what she’s reading at the moment, or where her last hike was.
+When you meet Briana, ask her what she’s reading at the moment, or where she took her last hike.